RicoJia/ricojia.github.io/_posts/2022/2022-03-09-deep-learning-rnn.markdown

 ## BackPropagation Through Time (BPTT)

 TODO

+RNN implementation

+- $nx$ is used here to denote the number of units in a single time step of a single training example
+- $Tx$ will denote the number of timesteps in the longest sequence.
+- stack 20 **columns** of 𝑥(𝑖) examples

 `RNN` can have exploding/diminising gradient as well.
 For explosion, do gradient clipping. for diminishing, can try 1. weight init, 2. use relu instead of sigmoid 3. other RNNs: LSTM, GRU.